ibm-cloud-docs/appid/tutorial-roles.md

   ```
   {: pre}

-3. Make a POST request to create a user profile for the new user that contains the `admin` attribute.
+3. Make a POST request to create a user profile for the new user that contains the `staff` attribute.
 Be sure that you can access and validate the email that you use.

   ```
   curl --request POST \